garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-05-08-playground.md

 I love this.
 Easy and beautiful way of sharing code.

-How about another example with line numbers and highlighting.
+How about another example with line numbers

 ```go{1-3,6}{numberLines: true}
 import(